wavefrontHQ/wavefront-fdb-tailer/README.md

      --type is set to DIRECT.

 --token
      The API token for Wavefront direct ingestion.
 Used only if --type is set to DIRECT.

+--endPoints
+    A list of Wavefront endpoints to send metrics.
+Used only if --type is set to DIRECT.

+--serviceName
+    Optional variable to control the name of the service reported.
+Defaults to fdbtailer.

 --type
      The type of reporter that should be used to report the metrics gathered.